We use git reset to revert to a specific commit in a Git repository. There are a couple of options depending on what you want to achieve:

 Undoing Changes with Revert

-If you want to create a new commit that undoes the changes made by a specific commit, you can use git revert
+If you want to create a new commit that undoes the changes made by a specific commit, you can use git revert.
+This is useful when you want to keep a record of the fact that you’ve undone a commit.

 -